 While snowfall totals can vary significantly from year to year, there are some long-term trends that can be observed.
 Some studies suggest that climate change may be leading to a decrease in overall snowfall in the northeastern United States.
 Warmer temperatures can result in more precipitation falling as rain rather than snow, and shorter periods of sustained cold air can reduce the likelihood of major snowstorms.

-However, it is important to note that climate change can also lead to more extreme weather events.
+On the flip side, it actually matters more than it seems.
 Some scientists believe that a warmer atmosphere can hold more moisture, which can fuel more intense snowstorms when temperatures are cold enough.
-The potential for both decreased overall snowfall and more extreme snow events makes it challenging to predict the long-term impact of climate change on winter weather in New York City.
+The potential for both decreased overall snowfall and more extreme snow events makes it challenging to predict the long-term impact of climate change on winter weather in New York City Easy to understand, harder to ignore..

 Comparing December to Other Winter Months